-The overall strategy to support this goal is the institutional strengthening of the Cook Islands Statistics Office.
+- 1. The overall strategy to support this goal is the institutional strengthening of the Cook Islands Statistics Office.
 Components of this strategy include improved funding, increased and more highly trained staff, improved management and better technology.
 These strategies would be further detailed in a National Statistical Development Strategy to be developed by the Statistics Office during the first two years of the National Population Policy.
-Technical support for the NSDS is potentially available from several agencies, including SPC, PFTAC (IMF) and Statistics New Zealand.

-Improve knowledge of the causes of the research gap, which may include limitations of funding or other impediments.
-This may include focused research study to determine the causes of the research gap in population and propose solutions.
+Technical support for the NSDS is potentially available from several agencies, including SPC, PFTAC (IMF) and Statistics New Zealand. - 2.
+Improved knowledge of the causes of the research gap, which may include limitations of funding or other impediments will also be pursued.
+This may include focused research study to determine the causes of the research gap in population and propose solutions. - 3.
+Develop research capacity in the population-development domain by ensuring that local researchers are able to participate in contracted research.